cagiltay/PURE-kcagiltay-2023/README.md

 * when the LED turns off, the program waits for 3-5 seconds, and then starts over again.

-under `User Files\LocalAppData[APP name]\LocalState\[file name]`, the program will create a log of all actions taken so far.
+under `User Files\LocalAppData[APP name]\LocalState\[file name]`, the program will create a log of all actions taken so far. under `User Folders\Music\MRTK_ET_Demo\tester\[timestamped file]_test\test`, the program will create a log of eye-tracking data collected so far.

+When the scene is locked in, eye-tracking data will start being collected.
+To save the data to a file, you must press the button again.